mendix/docs/content/en/docs/releasenotes/developer-portal/_index.md

 #### Improvements

-* We removed the profile buzz page
+* We removed the profile buzz page.
-* We made some small improvements to the new general settings page
+* We made some small improvements to the **General Settings** page.

 ### July 7th, 2022